 Increasing your home value.
 It’s not about you.
 It’s about the buyer.
 Keep the focus in this order, and you are on your way to maximizing profits.
 Loose sight, and you’ll end up doing additional fix-ups and wasting money.

 Increasing your home value: Focus on buyer feedback

 Chances are you want to fix this and update that.
 Non-sense.
 The chances of finding a buyer with your taste are slim to none.
 If the flaw with your home is not detrimental (there is a waterfall coming thru the roof), don’t fix it.
 Put the house on the market and see what people’s opinion are if any.

 If buyers complaint about the same thing, you do something.
 You either adjust the price to reflect the problem or fix it.
 This will save you time and money.
 You will also make the buyer happy for not picking “granite counter tops” of your taste.

-You will need to grow a bit of skin.
+You will need to welcome constructive criticism of your home.
 Some feedback may not be pleasant.
 Some may be great.
 The whole point of this is to help you spend less money on fixing things, save you time, and sell the property quickly and profitably.